Can You Sue Someone After Settling With Their Insurance in Virginia?

 Reversing a settlement after signing is extremely difficult.
 Reviewing the terms with a legal professional ensures you aren't prematurely giving up your rights.

-What Happens After a Settlement Is Reached?
+What Happens After a Settlement Is Reached in Virginia?

 Once both parties agree to a settlement, the process moves quickly.
 What comes next?
 Most of the time: